mit-enclaves/argos-monitor/docs/hotos/design_v2.md

 This is more easily shown in a simplified model such as the one introduced by Popek & Goldberg.

 The requirements for virtualization distinguish between two modes of operation for a virtualizable architecture: user and supervisor.
-The paper states that a VMM must be in complete control of the virtualized resources, which is expressed in the theorem as the requirement for sensitive instructions (that can change the resource configuration in the system) to be a subset of the privilege instructions, only available in supervisor mode, where the VMM executes.
+The paper states that a VMM must be in complete control of the virtualized resources, which is expressed in the theorem as the requirement for sensitive instructions (that can change the resource configuration in the system) to be a subset of the privileged instructions, only available in supervisor mode, where the VMM executes.

 Going back to management and access controls, Popek & Goldberg's theorem implies that the access control mechanism must be available only in supervisor mode.